mozilla-ai/0din-bot/README.md

 - **/check <UUID>**: Query the ODIN Threatfeed API and report if the item has been scanned.
 - **/health**: Check if the bot is operational.
+- **Threat Feed Access**: The agent can fetch and summarize the full ODIN threat feed when requested.
 - **Message Summarization**: When mentioned with a request for a summary (optionally specifying a date or user), the bot summarizes the main topics discussed by each user in the channel for that date.
 - **Logging**: All agent traces and errors are logged to `logs/`.
 - **Local Summaries**: Summaries are saved to `logs/discord_daily_summary_<date>.txt`.